srisanth-sec/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **Procedure**

 1.Open Quartus Prime and create a new project named SISO_ShiftRegister.

 2.Create a new Verilog file (exp10.v), enter the given code, and add it to the project.

 3.Compile the project to check for syntax errors and ensure successful compilation.

 4.Open the Simulation Waveform Editor, assign clock and serial input signals, and run simulation.

 5.Observe outputs q[0]–q[3] to verify that input bits shift correctly on each clock pulse.

 6.Generate RTL schematic using Netlist Viewer, capture waveforms/screenshots, and record results.

 **PROGRAM**

+/* Program for flipflops and verify its truth table in quartus using Verilog programming.

 <img width="289" height="349" alt="Screenshot 2025-12-15 023750" src="https://github.com/user-attachments/assets/11fd1d78-c8b4-4a81-8157-699d016826c2" />